Italian Sourdough Starter – Lievito Madre

 Mark with a cross.
 Then place in a large glass jar, place lid on top but do not close.
 Let sit in a warm draft free area for 48 hours.

-marking the dough with a cross
+Marking the dough with a cross.

-Remove 100 grams of the dough, it’s best to remove the top part of the dough which tends to be dry, then keep 100 grams of the remaining dough (discard anything over the 100 grams), place in a bowl and add the flour and water, knead to form a compact dough, make a cross.
+For the next four days, remove 100 grams of the dough, it’s best to remove the top part of the dough which tends to be dry, then keep 100 grams of the remaining dough (discard anything over the 100 grams), place in a bowl and add the flour and water, knead to form a compact dough, make a cross.
 Place in the jar (which has been cleaned, rinsed well and dried).
 Cover lightly and let rest again for 48 hours.

 lievito madre after 48 hour rest and ready to rest